nikbg3/advanced-edgetx-dashboard/README.md

 * Settings Menu
 * ANIMATED QUAD WHEN ARMED !

+### Additional

+- Crossfire,  ExpressLRS, Ghost, and FrSky telemetry support
+- Works with bigger screens *(Tango2, X9D)*
+- Shows avarage battery cells voltage

-## Addiotions to this FORK are the following features added by me (Nikolay Kolev):
+### Addiotions to this FORK are the following features added by me (Nikolay Kolev):
 * Battery voltage is moved next to the battery
 * Now we show full battery voltage next to the average cell voltage
 * Showing CORE temperature